-The dissipation of water energy during the hydraulic jumps are desirable event as it prevents the scoring of the back floor of the dam.
+The dissipation of water energy during the hydraulic jumps is a desirable event as it prevents the scoring of the back floor of the dam.

-- This helps to dissipate the excess energy of the water flowing over the spillway of the hydraulic dams.
+- Hydraulic jump helps to dissipate the excess energy of the water flowing over the spillway of the hydraulic dams.